How to get cheaper flights with a VPN + top 3 providers

 You can also get Black Friday VPN deals to save extra on your VPN subscription as well.

 There are plenty of sites out there designed to help you research and purchase flight tickets.
 Sites like Skyscanner, Momondo, CheapOAir, Skiplagged, Priceline, Kayak, or Google Flights can help you with pre-booking research.
-By simply putting in your travel dates and destination, you can see a list of available flights.
+You can see a list of available flights by simply putting in your travel dates and destination.
 Then, you can easily compare prices, layover times, the number of stops, and other flight-related details.

 Using a flight comparison site can help you choose which airline has the best route for your trip and which days or times can get you the best deal.
 You can make purchases directly on some of these sites, while others direct you to the airline’s official website to make your purchase.

 These sites often show the cheapest flying dates in a calendar view.
 To save on plane tickets, consider traveling during less popular times, such as early mornings, late nights, weekdays, and off-peak seasons.
-These periods typically offer lower prices compared to popular travel times like weekends or holidays.
+These periods typically offer lower prices than during popular travel times like weekends or holidays.

 While there are many sites to choose from, exercise caution before making your final purchase.
 If you buy your ticket from a third-party site offering a low price, keep in mind you’ll need to deal with this third party if any problem arises with the flight.

 Errors happen even in the most calculated environments, and ticket pricing is no exception.
-Error fares is one of many options to get cheap flight tickets, as many booking sites and airlines sometimes offer very low prices either due to human or automation errors.
+Error fares are one of many ways to get cheap flight tickets, as many booking sites and airlines sometimes offer very low prices due to human or automation errors.

-However, such deals expire or are sold out quickly, so you should hurry up and seize the moment.
+However, such deals often expire or sell out quickly, so you should hurry up and seize the moment.
 Sites like Secret Flying, Jack’s Flight Club, or Fly4Free provide an advantage by tracking error fares and can help you find exclusive deals.
 Bookmark these sites so you don’t forget the next time you want a workation in Bali.

-Some of the best tricks that can help you save money come from understanding the system and using it to your advantage.
+Some of the best tricks for saving money involve understanding the system and using it to your advantage.

 Here are some ways you can hack the system: